Dianeod/docs-1/docs/wp/disaster-floods/index.md

 The opposite was true for the time-peak values, as previous rain and stream gauge information along with the basin characteristics were seen to be the most significant features when predicting these values.
 Including additional information about the future predicted rainfall decreased the accuracy of the results, with the best results being obtained from the model with only past rainfall and basin and soil characteristics being fed into the model.

-Both of these results are likely be physically expected.
-In the case of the monthly prediction, information regarding future forecast was pivotal in whether an area will flood in the next month.
+Both of these results might have been physically expected.
+In the case of the monthly prediction, information regarding future forecast is pivotal in whether an area will flood in the next month.
 Whereas in the case of a time to peak value, it would be unlikely that information about rainfall in the next number of days would add to the predictive power of a model.

-Knowing what features contribute to flood susceptibility and the length of time it takes for a river to reach its peak height, is an important piece of information to extract from the model.
+Knowing which features contribute to flood susceptibility, and the length of time taken for a river to reach its peak height, are important pieces of information to extract from the model.
 From this, organizations such as USGS can better prepare for flood events and understand how changing climates and placement of impervious surface can affect the likelihood of flooding.

 The best results from the models above were obtained by continuously adjusting the hyper-parameters of the model.
 The unbalanced target data in the monthly model, meant that weighting the classes was an important feature to experiment with.
 This was particularly important when trying to obtain high precision and recall results.
 Between the two models, balance in the recall and precision was better for the XGBoost model.